Young woman in pink, eyes closed and screaming, around her head symbols of intrusive thoughts

 How do you identify intrusive thoughts?

 Identifying intrusive thoughts is an essential first step in the journey toward mental clarity and well-being.
 These unhelpful thoughts often appear as uninvited guests, intruding upon your consciousness with their distressing narratives.
+We call them our inner critic.

 To pinpoint them, it’s crucial to differentiate them from regular negative thoughts everyone experiences from time to time.
 Intrusive thoughts are repetitive, distressing, and can lead to cognitive distortions, anxiety disorder, or even panic attacks in severe cases.